Myanmar protests (2021–present): Protests outside Myanmar

-A group of Burmese expatriates and hundreds of Thai pro-democracy activists including Parit Chiwarak and Panusaya Sithijirawattanakul protested the coup at the Burmese embassy at Sathon Nuea Road in Bangkok, Thailand on 1 February, shortly after the coup.
+A group of Burmese expatriates and hundreds of Thai pro-democracy activists protested the coup at the Burmese embassy at Sathon Nuea Road in Bangkok, Thailand on 1 February, shortly after the coup.
 Some protesters reportedly gave the three-finger salute, the symbol which was used during the protests which called for democracy in Thailand.
 The protest ended with a police crackdown; two protestors were injured and hospitalised, and two others were arrested.

 On 1 February, Burmese citizens in Tokyo, Japan gathered in front of the United Nations University to protest against the coup.
 On 26 May 2021, Tokyo planned to allow two Myanmar diplomats to stay longer because they publicly announced their participation in the anti-coup movements and their visas were set to expire on 15 July 2021.
-On 18 June 2021, Myanma soccer player Pyae Lyan Aung told a Japanese Immigration Services Agency (ISA) officer that he decided to stay in Osaka, Japan after he gave the three-finger salute during a soccer match which was held in Japan last month.
+On 18 June 2021, Myanmar national football goalkeeper Pyae Lyan Aung told a Japanese Immigration Services Agency (ISA) officer that he decided to stay in Osaka after he gave the three-finger salute during a match held in Japan last month.

 In South Korea on 6 February, Burmese citizens rallied in front of the Myanmar embassy to protest against the coup, and they held more rallies four times a week from 6 February until 1 March.

 The Singapore Police Force has issued warnings to foreigners who are planning to participate in anti-coup protests in Singapore.
 On 14 February 2021, SPF officers arrested three foreigners for protesting at the outskirts of the Myanmar embassy without permits to participate in public assemblies.
 The Public Security Police Force of Macau has warned Myanmar residents that they are not allowed to conduct anti-coup protests because Article 27 of the Macao Basic Law only allows Macanese residents to protest.